Loading...

 So the results of a scientific investigation can be compared to secondary sources that already exist.

 So Lucas says, "We could compare our results with the fat content information shown on each packet of crisps."
-So Lucas orders his results from the largest greasy mark to smallest, and then adds a new column to his table to record how much fat each crisp contains.
+So Lucas orders his results from largest greasy mark to smallest and then adds a new column to his table to record how much fat each crisp contains.

-And then next to that, he's put fat per 100g of crisps along the side.
+And next to that he's put fat per hundred grams of crisps along the side.

 Off you go.

-So for me, I think some of the most surprising results were the fact that the lentils, which left the least amount of squares that were greasy, actually has more fat per 100g of crisps than the popcorn.
+So for me, I think some of the most surprising results were the fact that the lentils, which left the least amount of squares that were greasy, actually has more fat per hundred grams of crisps than the popcorn.

-Also the fact that the ready salted and the salt and vinegar both have the same grammes of fat per 100g of crisps, even though the number of squares that were left with a greasy mark are so different.
+Also, the fact that the ready salted and the salt and vinegar both have the same number of, the same grams of fat per hundred grams of crisps, even though the number of squares that were less left with a greasy mark are so different.

 The ready salted was 166, whereas the salt and vinegar was 270.